SunlayGGX/Storm/README.md

 <ins>Exceptions</ins>
 - if the type is "vector3", then the xml should be defined like this : \<tagName x="xValue" y="yValue" z="zValue" \\>
 - if the type is "RGBAcolor", then the xml should be defined like this : \<tagName r="rValue" g="gValue" b="bValue" a="aValue" \\>.
 Besides, all r, g, b, a values are to be float values between 0.0 and 1.0 included.
+- if the type is "article", "misc", then see the section "Internal".

 ### Macro Configs